The GIST's Guide to Football

 In terms of betting on sports IRL against other people, there’s generally pools and then fantasy.
 A “pool” in sports typically means you’re picking one team to beat the other.
 “Fantasy” on the other hand usually means you’re picking players to make up your team, which will then face other fantasy teams.

 To start, the simplest type of pool is a standard pick ‘em.
 That means you just pick who you think is going to win in each head-to-head match-up each week.
 The person in the pool who guesses the most victories wins that week.
-AND GUESS WHAT - The GIST is hosting our very own football pool that you can join for FREE.
-Stay tuned for more details on that shortly.

 Now, it’s time for fantasy standard draft leagues.
 These require more effort and understanding, but once you get it, it’s hella fun!
 Let’s base things off Yahoo Fantasy because it’s the most common website used.
-So, we’re gonna walk you through how to play fantasy:

 This is what the Yahoo draft page looks like once it’s live: